-While previous international agreements on intellectual property rights continue to exist (see Table 4), the TRIPS Agreement was the first time that intellectual property rules were incorporated into the multilateral trading system.
-Two basic tenets of the TRIPS Agreement are national treatment (signatories must treat parties of other WTO members no less favorably in terms of IPR protection than the party's own nationals) and most-favored-nation treatment (any advantage in IPR protection granted to the party of another WTO member shall be granted to nationals of all other WTO member states).
+While previous international agreements on intellectual property rights continue to exist (see Table 2), the TRIPS Agreement was the first time that intellectual property rules were incorporated into the multilateral trading system.
+Two basic tenets of the TRIPS Agreement are national treatment (signatories must treat parties of other WTO members no less favorably in terms of IPR protection than the party's own nationals) and most-favored-nation treatment (any of Media Economics, 17(3), 207-217, 2004.